 Use illustrations and details in a story to describe its characters, setting, or events.

 Distinguish their own point of view from that of the narrator or those of the characters.

 About the Creators

-Anne Laurel Carter has a Master of Education and has worked as a teacher-librarian.
-She has published nearly twenty books, including The Shepherd’s Granddaughter, winner of the Canadian Library Association Book of the Year for Children Award and the Society of School Librarians International Best Book Award.
-It was also named a Jane Addams Children’s Book Award Honor Book, an IRA Notable Book for a Global Society and a USBBY Outstanding International Book.
-Under a Prairie Sky, illustrated by Alan and Lea Daniel, won the Mr. Christie’s Book Award.
-Anne divides her time between Toronto and Riverport, Nova Scotia.
+Anne Laurel Carter has a Master of Fine Arts in Writing for Children and Young Adults from Vermont College of Fine Arts.
+She has published over twenty books, including The Shepherd’s Granddaughter, winner of the CLA Book of the Year for Children Award and the Society of School Librarians International Best Book Award.
+It was also named a Jane Addams Children’s Book Award Honor Book and a USBBY Outstanding International Book.
+Anne’s picture books include Rocky Waters, illustrated by Marianne Dumas, and Under A Prairie Sky, illustrated by Alan and Lea Daniel, winner of the Mr. Christie’s Book Award.

 Marianne Dumas is an author and illustrator of children’s books, as well as a teacher.
 Most recently she wrote and illustrated The Fox and the Fisherman, which has been published in French as Le pêcheur et le renard.
 She lives with her family in Chibougamau, Quebec.